Tag Archives: Danish royal family

 Prince Gustav and Miss Axelsson met at a dinner party in Paris in late 2003.
 In an interview with Billed Bladet, ten years ago, the prince — who is the only son of Her Royal Highness Princess Benedikte of Denmark and the late His Serene Highness Prince Richard of Sayn-Wittgenstein-Berleburg — recalled how he met Miss Axelsson:

-I had accepted an invitation to dinner by some friends in Paris.
+I had accepted an invitation to dinner by some friends in Germany.
 A couple of friends, one knew Carina and one knew me.
 It was a set-up.
 I had come to meet Carina and that second her mobile phone rang.
 All the mobile phones kept ringing throughout the dinner.
 After the dinner finished, Carina had turned on her phone again.
 I took her number and called her up from another part of the room and love began.”

 Months later, Miss Axelsson moved into the stunning Schloss Berleburg in Bad Berleburg, Germany.
 Since then, Miss Axelsson has been warmly welcomed into the royal fold by the entire Danish royal family along with other reigning and non-reigning houses throughout Europe including the Swedish royal family and the Grand Ducal House of Saxe-Coburg und Gotha.
 In fact, Miss Axelsson is godmother to His Highness Prince Philipp Hubertus Andreas Christian of Saxe-Coburg und Gotha, son of another American princess, Her Highness Princess Kelly of Saxe-Coburg und Gotha.